byu-cs-236-classroom-templates/project-3/README.md

 ## Input Partitioning

-Input partitioning is a generalization of _negative_ and _positive_ tests.
+Input partitioning, which is illustrated in the Jupter notebook tutorial, is a generalization of _negative_ and _positive_ tests.
 The idea is to figure out the different types of output that can be generated, and then partition the input space according to those outputs.

 For example, consider a helper function $\mathtt{eval\_query}: \mathtt{ParameterList} \times \mathtt{Relation} \rightarrow \mathtt{Relation}$ that is called by `Iterpreter::eval_queries` for each query in the Datalog program.
 Here, if the Datalog program had the query `f(x,y)?`, then `eval_queries` would call `eval_query([x, y], self.db[f])` to interpret the query: the first parameter is the parameter list from the input predicate and the second parameter is the relation for `f` from the database.
 The return from the function is the relation resulting from the query.